 Cold calls: A lot of self-proclaimed sales experts say cold calling is dead.
 If you don't have a referral into a company, don't know anyone who knows your sales prospect, and that prospect never attends events, how else are you going to get in front of them?
 When done right, cold calling can be just as valuable as any other strategy.

 Too often companies find themselves relying on a single source to gain new business.
 If you find yourself implementing multiple ways to gain new business, it is easier to find yourself investing more time in sales prospects since the results will follow.

-Looking for ways to help your sales team get out of their comfort zone and explore new methods of sales prospecting?
+Looking for new ways to help your sales team get out of their comfort zone and improve at sales prospecting?
 Check out the video below for tips on how to stretch their comfort zones and continue making progress towards your company goals.